dragon788/2018_team_5/README.md

 #### WP CLI
 WP CLI is a command line tool for managing your WordPress installation.

-1. Move into the /wordpress directory and type

-$ wp user list
+1. `vagrant ssh`
+1. `cd /vagrant/wordpress`
-to see all users.
+1. List all users.
 Find the ID of the user you'd like to update.

-2. Then, update the user

-$ wp user update 1 --user_pass=$UP3RstrongP4$$w0rd
+  * `wp user list`
-replacing "1" with the id of the user you want to update.
+1. Update the user replacing "1" with the id of the user you want to update.
+  * `wp user update 1 --user_pass=$UP3RstrongP4$$w0rd`
+1. Login with the new password and reset it to the one you expected
+  * Click Generate password and then just replace the suggested password with the expected one

 ---